Lissy93/awesome-privacy/README.md

 **[nwipe](https://github.com/martijnvanbrummelen/nwipe)** (Cross-platform) | C-based secure light-weight disk eraser, operated through the easy-to-use CLI or a GUI interface
 **[shred](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html)** (Unix) | A CLI utility that can be used to securely delete files and devices, to make them extremely difficult to recover.
 See also, [wipe](https://linux.die.net/man/1/wipe) for erasing files from magnetic media
 **[Secure Remove](https://www.systutorials.com/docs/linux/man/1-srm/)** (Unix) | CLI utility for securely removing files, directories and whole disks, works on Linux, BSD and MacOS
-**[Mr. Phone](https://drfone.wondershare.com)** (Android/ iOS) | Propriety, closed-source suit of forensic data tools for mobile.
+**[Mr. Phone](https://drfone.wondershare.com)** (Android/ iOS) | Propriety, closed-source suite of forensic data tools for mobile.
 The data eraser allows for both Android and iOS to be fully wiped, through connecting them to a PC.

 #### Notable Mentions
 There's no need to use a third-party tool.
 You can boot into a UNIX-based system, mount the disk you need to erase, and use a command to write it with arbitrary data.
 For best results, this process should be repeated several times.
 This is a good way to wipe a disk, before selling or destroying it, to protect your data.